particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 Many of the extra features on the Electron have been omitted from the SoM, so you can implement a custom solution as necessary.
 For example, rather than duplicating the buttons and status LED on the SoM, you can put them on an external control panel for your product, or omit them entirely.

 Additionally, the extra width vs. the Electron (0.7" DIP) form-factor makes it possible to include a LTE Cat 1 with 2G/3G fallback cellular modem, such as the Quectel EG91-E on the B524.
 This modem is too wide to fit in the Electron form-factor.

+All Electron models have been deprecated.
+It is recommended that you migrate to the B Series SoM, and it is required to get LTE Cat 1 with 2G/3G fallback support in Europe, Australia, and New Zealand.

 | Feature | Electron | B Series SoM | SoM Base Board |
 | --- | :---: | :---: | :---: |